santron1/-Keyword-Spotting-Device/README.md

 ## Edge Impulse Custom Inference Code for ESP32 DevKit

 ### Introduction
 This project utilizes the Edge Impulse platform for machine learning inference, customized to work with the ESP32 DevKit microcontroller.
 While Edge Impulse primarily supports powerful microprocessors like ESP32-CAM and Arduino Nano 33 BLE, I successfully adapted the code to function with the ESP32 DevKit.
-This adaptation process involved significant modifications to the Edge Impulse library, spanning a period of 2.5 years.
+This adaptation process involved significant modifications to the Edge Impulse library, spanning a period of 2.5 months.

 ### Features
 - Utilizes the Edge Impulse platform for machine learning inference.